Langley Hill Doppler radar: History

-During the 1990s the National Weather Service (NWS) replaced older weather radars across the United States by the NEXRAD network.
+During the 1990s, the National Weather Service (NWS) replaced older WSR-74 radars across the United States with WSR-88D radars, building out the NEXRAD network.
 In the Pacific Northwest, radars were placed on Camano Island, at Scappoose near Portland, on the top of Mt.
 Ashland near Medford, close to Spokane and Pendleton.
 This left gaps of coverage along the Washington coast due to the mountainous terrain.

 In the late 1990s, a group of university and media meteorologists were joined by local interested groups in forestry, fishing, and municipalities to call for an extra radar to fill the gap.
 A major motivation for the station was early detection of Pacific Northwest windstorms; a proponent, Professor Cliff Mass of the University of Washington, said it would provide an additional 6 to 12 hour storm warning to residents of the Pacific Northwest.
 In January and February 2001, a research radar placed at Westport, Washington clearly showed the structure of approaching storms and documented heavy precipitation on the coastal mountains.
 Even NWS forecasters noted the substantial value to their forecasts.

 However, it was not before the involvement of Senator Maria Cantwell in 2008 that the project began to be pushed in front of Congress.
 Its location was announced in early 2011, construction started in March, and the unit was commissioned in September 2011.